dmac/fezzik/README.md

 ## DSL

-Fezzik comes with a DSL module that you can optionally include in the top level of your Rakefiles.
+Fezzik comes with a DSL module that you can optionally include in the top level of your Rakefiles with `include Fezzik::DSL`.
 It exposes the following functions:

 ```
 destination